 If you own a vehicle, there might be room to make some changes that can help you live a more frugal life.

 Is your car payment expensive?
 Are you leasing a vehicle (or several)?
 Large car payments and vehicle lease payments can account for a huge chunk of your monthly expenses.
 Can you find a cheaper car or used car for sale that will still serve the needs of your family?

 Next is your car insurance.
 It’s incredibly important to have the right insurance plan for you budget and your life.
 Shop around and see what’s out there and if another company might have a better insurance rate.

 Purchasing items secondhand can save you a significant amount of money!
 You might be surprised to see the number of high-quality and gently used items that people list on Facebook Marketplace, Craigslist, eBay and more.

-Your local thrift store is also a great resource!
-I’ve found so many items that I’ve been able to easily upcycle with just a new coat of paint.
+Your local thrift stores are also a great resource!
+I’ve found so many second hand items that I’ve been able to easily upcycle with just a new coat of paint.

 19. Review your living situation and potentially downsize.

 This won’t be possible for everyone’s situation, but potentially downsizing the home you live in can also help you live a frugal lifestyle.

 While living in a larger home is great, the costs can start to add up with that bigger space too.
 This is especially true if you’re not living in a larger home per say, but a fancy apartment in a sought-after area of town.

 Could you find a less expensive place to live that might help you save more money for your goals?